 Note: Unless it’s a universal fitting, tow bar kits vary according to the vehicle they are designed for.
 Precisely how they are fitted also varies.
 The following is a rough guide only.

 Refer to your manual to find out how to fit a tow bar to your car.
 If the manual does not cover the topic, contact your dealership or the manufacturer directly.
+We list our five favourite cars for towing here.

 - A clean dry work area with lots of light